asswclw/finds-signature/README.md

 # FindS-Signature
-a tool for  api signature of FindS
+a tool for  api signature of FindS, unofficial

 ## Installing